Kitesurfing Lessons on the South Coast

 Our Kitesurf Beaches on the South coast

 One of the prime kitesurfing locations in the UK with smooth winds and miles of sand, kiters travel from all over the UK to use this beach.
 It has a large tidal range offering huge open areas and during certain tides totally flat warm shallow pools – the ultimate conditions!
 We are fortunate enough to be the only school to have a dedicated licenced teaching area away from the main kite zone.
+Check out this page for the full low down on everything you need to know about Camber Sands.

 A somewhat unknown location that is possibly the best for learning and freestyle in the entire UK.